FAQ

 • Nurse crop trees (Scots Pine, Norway Spruce, Douglas Fir etc.)

-Nurse Crop definition - a different species of similar growing speed to the Sequoias in the early years, which reduce lower branching, improve straightness and protect the main trees from wind and frost damage.
+Nurse Crop definition - a different species of similar growing speed to the Sequoias in the early years, which reduce lower branching, improve straightness and protect the sequoias from wind and frost damage.

-We own the land the Sequoias are planted on.
-As a further precaution we are placing a restrictive covenant on the trees.
-Furthermore once we have reaached our goal of planting 100,000 Sequoias we intend to incorporate a foundation to become the steward of the trees for their natural lifetime.
+We ensure we own the land the Sequoias are planted on to control the site.
+Furthermore once we have reaached our goal of planting 100,000 Sequoias we intend to incorporate a foundation/charity to become the steward of the trees for their remaining natural lifetime.

 In the event any Sequoia does not survive we replace it with a new sapling.
 Sequoia trees are notoriously hardy and we do not anticipate many losses of mature trees.